DeepthiChinta/Suicidal-Behavior-Among-Adolscents/README.md

 - **Bullying Experience:** Examining the influence of bullying experiences on the likelihood of suicidal behavior.

 - **Presence of Close Friends:** Understanding the role of social connections in reducing the risk of adolescent suicide.

+# Machine Learning Model
+The ML model utilizes advanced algorithms to analyze patterns within the dataset and make predictions based on the provided attributes.
+The goal is to create a predictive tool that can assist in identifying potential risk factors for suicidal behavior among adolescents.